ErichDylus/Smart-Contract-Resources/Legal.md

 [Resources for DAOs and Creators](https://kinjal.mirror.xyz/eD3-Sgv2h50j-kwjHQCOnwqMKqSLTfnrqrtNypU-P5k) - Kinjal Shah

 [LexDAO](https://github.com/lexDAO/LexCorpus/blob/master/contracts/legal/dao/membership/TUNAA.md) and [a16z](https://a16z.com/wp-content/uploads/2021/10/DAO-Legal-Framework-Jennings-Kerr10.19.21-Final.pdf) have penned materials on the case for Unincorporated Nonprofit Associations as DAO legal wrappers.

+[Foundations](https://medium.com/@erich.dylus/api3-year-0-wrapped-dao-and-legal-structure-37132af2776b) initiated by guarantee rather than share capital are a popular choice as a DAO legal wrapper, obviating the need for shareholders or members, often in tax-advantaged jurisdictions.
+Limitations arise in VASP-related activities, fiduciary checks, and other areas that are best discussed with local counsel.

-[Cooperatives](https://thedefiant.io/solving-the-riddle-of-the-dao-with-colorados-cooperative-laws/) are gaining traction as legal wrappers for certain types of DAOs as well.
+[Cooperatives](https://thedefiant.io/solving-the-riddle-of-the-dao-with-colorados-cooperative-laws/) are also gaining traction as legal wrappers for certain types of DAOs as distributions may be made by measure of DAO contributors' patronage, though registration and collection of member personal information for tax purposes is likely unavoidable for US-based cooperatives.

+Foreign non-grantor trusts, such as the [Guernsey Purpose Trust](https://dydx.foundation/blog/en/legal-framework-non-us-trusts-in-daos) structure, are seen as a favorable way to gate DAO member liability vectors and avoid US tax reporting or filing obligations where the trust is not funded on a transfer involving a US person, no US-sourced income is generated by the trust, and there are no US beneficiaries to the trust.
+The trustees are generally obligated to act in accordance with the purpose of the trust and their fiduciary duties, and are subject to the supervision of an enforcer.